Sonjay Dutt: WWE (2019–2021)

 On January 23, 2019, Dutt signed with WWE as a producer.
 On June 29, 2021, it was reported that Dutt had departed from WWE.

 All Elite Wrestling (2021–present)

 On June 30, 2021, it was reported that Dutt had signed with AEW as a producer.
 However, he later would also become a wrestling manager.
-On April 6, 2022 episode of AEW Dynamite, which took place five days after Dutt reunited with Jay Lethal at Ring of Honor's Supercard of Honor XV, Dutt would make his debut on AEW television, where he and Lethal appeared on-screen and promised Samoa Joe a present.
+On April 6, 2022, episode of AEW Dynamite, which took place five days after Dutt reunited with Jay Lethal at Ring of Honor's Supercard of Honor XV, Dutt would make his debut on AEW television, where he and Lethal appeared on-screen and promised Samoa Joe a present.
 The next week, Satnam Singh would attack Joe and align with Dutt and Lethal.

-Ring of Honor (2021–present)
+Ring of Honor (2021)

 On April 1, 2022, Dutt appeared at Ring of Honor's Supercard of Honor XV, where he restrained Jay Lethal after Lethal attacked Matt Sydal.
 Dutt would turn heel later in the night, aligning with Lethal, and would afterwards begin a feud with Samoa Joe after Joe won the ROH Television Championship.